 The Historic Place In Alaska Where You Can Actually See Russia From Your Front Door

 Did you know that you could see Russia from Alaska?
 Have you ever visited Little Diomede Island?
-Let us know in the comments below!
+If so, what was our favorite part?
+We’d love to see our photos (of the island, Alaska, or Russia!) and read your comments in the section below.

 This is a hard question to determine, as many towns can qualify as remote.
 The road system only accesses 25% of Alaska, so most of the state is only accessible by boat or plane.
 Anaktuvuk Pass post office was named the most remote post office in the United States, so this small town of 292 would be a top contender.
 Little Diomede Island has a tiny little town with an Inupiat Eskimo population of around 170 people, and is located 16 miles off the coastline of Alaska.
 Due to the weather it is highly inaccessible, which makes it viable as one of the most remote spots in Alaska.
 But there are villages all over the state in the bush that take a great amount of effort to get to, and each one has a wonderful argument for being the most remote!